 Labor Law Compliance Resources

 In today’s business environment, compliance with government regulations is an increasingly difficult task.
 The rules can be complex and contradictory, leaving many HR and payroll departments in a difficult position.
-For example, WorkForce Software has found that more than 75% of US organizations surveyed do not comply with key provisions of the Fair Labor Standards Act (FLSA) and the Family Medical Leave Act (FMLA).
+For example, WorkForce Software has found that more than 75% of US organizations surveyed do not comply with key provisions of the Fair Labor Standards Act (FLSA) and the Family Medical Leave Act (FMLA) – and those regulations are just the tip of the labor compliance iceberg.

 Labor Law Summaries